sparkle-project/Sparkle/README.markdown

 `cd` to the root of the Sparkle source tree and run `make release`.
 Sparkle-*VERSION*.tar.bz2 will be created in a temporary directory and revealed in Finder after the build has completed.

 Alternatively, build the Distribution scheme in the Xcode UI.

+See the `INSTALL` file after building Sparkle, especially if interested in sandboxing support.
+The XPC services are not required for non-sandboxed applications.

 ## Project Sponsor